Evidence for eccentricity in the population of binary black holes observed by LIGO-Virgo-KAGRA: Zero-noise synthetic-data and real events

 We tried to train a \texttt{DINGO} network in the regime $e_{\text{10Hz}} < 0.8$, to investigate the high eccentricity of GW190701.
 However, the gradients of the network increase dramatically in the first 5 epochs.
 This indicates that the additional hyper-parameters of the network, such as the learning rate need to be further modified.
 Another possibility is that artifacts in the waveform due to high eccentricity and spins \cite{Ramos-Buades:2021adz} affect substantially the learning process.
 These issues could be potentially addressed in the future with improved waveform models \cite{aldo2024} and network architectures \cite{Dax:2023ozk}.

+The maximum likelihood of GW190701 only has 3-4 inspiral cycles in band.
+This is primarily due to the high masses.
+The signal length is further shortened due to the high value of $e_{\text{10Hz}}$.
+This means one needs to interpret conclusions with caution (since the eccentric waveform model used assumes a quasi-circular merger-ringdown).
+We note that, independently of the number of cycles, confidently measuring eccentricity in such high mass events would require incorporating eccentric effects in the merger-ringdown, which we leave for future work.

-An important point of caution is that the maximum likelihood waveform of GW190701 has only 3 cycles in band due to the high value of $e_{\text{10Hz}}$.
-This means we need to back evolve the waveform in order to have enough cycles to compute $e_{\text{gw, 10Hz}}$.
-However, this means going to values where $e_{\text{10Hz}} > 0.5$ where the waveform model has not been tested against NR.
-Thus, one needs to interpret the $e_{\text{gw, 10Hz}}$ for this event with some caution.
+Furthermore, we need to back evolve the waveform in order to have enough cycles to compute $e_{\text{gw, 10Hz}}$.
+However, this means evolving to values where $e_{\text{10Hz}} > 0.5$.
+Here, the waveform model has not been tested against NR.
+Thus, one needs to interpret the $e_{\text{gw, 10Hz}}$ for this event with additional caution.
 With waveform models which probe and and tested against higher initial eccentricities, this issue can be mitigated \cite{aldo2024}.

 {\cellcolor[HTML]{FABCA4}} {\cellcolor[HTML]{FED7B0}} {\cellcolor[HTML]{FFFAD6}} {\cellcolor[HTML]{E6F4C1}} {\cellcolor[HTML]{C8E7B3}} {\cellcolor[HTML]{ABDAAF}} {\cellcolor[HTML]{92CEA9}} {\cellcolor[HTML]{8DCCA8}} {\cellcolor[HTML]{84BB9F}} {\cellcolor[HTML]{79B597}} {\cellcolor{lightgray}}